Lowy Institute

-The Lowy Institute is an independent think tank founded in April 2003 by Frank Lowy to conduct original, policy-relevant research about international political, strategic and economic issues from an Australian perspective.
-It is based in Sydney, New South Wales, Australia.
+The Lowy Institute is an independent think tank founded in April 2003 by Frank Lowy to conduct original, policy-relevant research regarding international political, strategic and economic issues from an Australian perspective.

+It is based in Sydney, Australia, at 31 Bligh Street in the Central Business District.
+The Institute is housed in a heritage-listed historic building that formerly served as the New South Wales Club premises and sits adjacent to the Hunter Street and Martin Place driverless Sydney Metro train stations.

-While the institute has alternatively been described as "neoliberal", "centre-right" leaning or "reactionary", officially, its research and analysis aim to be non-partisan, and its active program of conferences, seminars and other events are designed to inform and deepen the debate about international policy in Australia and to help shape the broader international discussion of these issues.
+The institute has been described as falling on the centre-right of the political spectrum.
+It states that its research and analysis aim to be non-partisan, and its programme of conferences, seminars and other events are designed to inform and deepen the debate about international policy in Australia and to help shape the broader international discussion of these issues.

+As of 2025, it is the most cited think tank based outside of the US and UK across the world.

 History and activity

 Founding

-Based in Sydney, New South Wales, Australia, the Lowy Institute was founded in 2003 by Slovakian-born, Australian-Israeli billionaire businessman Sir Frank Lowy.
+Based in Sydney, the Lowy Institute was founded in 2003 by Slovakian-born, Australian-Israeli billionaire businessman Sir Frank Lowy.
 Lowy, a veteran of the 1947–1949 Palestine war, and close associate of two former Israeli prime ministers, emigrated to Australia and founded Westfield Corporation, a global shopping centre company; he retains a key role in various shopping centres in Australia and New Zealand.

 Funding

 The institute receives funds from the Australian government through the Department of Foreign Affairs and Trade, Department of Defence, and the Department of Home Affairs.
 Companies which provide funding include BHP, Capital Group, Rio Tinto, and Rothschild & Co.

-In 2003, Lowy reportedly endowed the institute with a donation sufficient to fund the first eight years of its operation.
+In 2003, Lowy endowed the institute with a donation sufficient to fund the first eight years of its operation.
 His family continues to play a key role in the institute, with at least four "Lowy"-named people on the Board of Directors.

 The institute has also been funded by donations from the investment management firm, Manikay Partners; from a global accounting and professional services firm: Ernst & Young; and from a former Australian diplomat and cabinet secretary, Michael Thawley (with his wife Deborah).

 The institute registered with the Australian Charities and Not-for-profits Commission, in 2012, as the "Lowy Institute For International Policy", and by 2019 was reporting over $12 million in revenues (including over $2 million from government), and over $9 million in expenses.